photo: Lisa Graves

 She improvises with dance and words in front of European audiences since 2005 -- including Festival Territori Bellinzona CH; Courrèges, Paris, FR; and PerformancesKalendar, Rosskha Museum, Gothenburg, SW.

+Her paintings and installations have been featured in the offs of the Venice Biennale, the FIAC, Art Chicago and Art Basel Miami.
 One of her paintings hangs on a yacht between a Diebenkorn and a Motherwell.

 She checks the boxes female, queer, and older than most.
-She also eats as much butter as she can.
+She eats as much butter as she can.